The-Nazara-Project/Nazara/docs/src/contributors/documentation_workflow.md

-Cosmetic changes or strictly code internal ones (like code cleanup, performance improvements, etc.) are generally not covered by the duty to document unless explicitly told otherwise by a maintainer or such a time where architectual decision forms (ADFs) are implemented.
+Cosmetic changes or strictly code internal ones (like code cleanup, performance improvements, etc.) are generally not covered by the duty to document unless explicitly told otherwise by a maintainer or such a time where architectural decision forms (ADFs) are implemented.

 ## Formatting and Style